Stop TB Department

 A standardized data collection form is distributed to all countries on an annual basis.
 Estimates are made using these data as well as country-specific analyses of TB epidemiology based on the published literature and consultation with national and international experts.

-Regional and global estimates are produced by aggregating national estimates, e.g. to calculate the global case detection rate of new smear-positive cases for a given year, the sum of number of new smear-positive cases reported by DOTS programmes of individual countries is divided by the sum of estimate of new smear-positive TB cases for the same countries and year multiplied by 100.
+Regional and global estimates are produced by aggregating national estimates (e.g. to calculate the global prevalence rate of TB per 100,000 population for a given year, the sum of the estimate of TB prevalence for individual countries is divided by the sum of the population of all countries multiplied by 100,000).

 The WHO regions are the African Region, the Region of the Americas, the Eastern Mediterranean Region, the European Region, the South-East Asia Region and the Western Pacific Region.
 All essential statistics are summarized for each of these regions and globally.
 However, to make clear the differences in epidemiological trends within regions, the African Region is divided into countries with low and high rates of HIV infection (“high” is an infection rate of =4%, as estimated by UNAIDS in 2007).
 Central Europe is divided from Eastern Europe (countries of the former Soviet states plus Bulgaria and Romania), and Western European countries are combined with the other high-income countries.